 Can I join later on during the academic year or during my time at Duke?

 Absolutely.
-Although we may not have formal info sessions or open houses, feel free to email our recruitment chairs, Bre Bradham and Shagun Vashisth at email@example.com and firstname.lastname@example.org for more information at any point during the year.
+Although we may not have formal info sessions or open houses, feel free to email our Recruitment Chairs Jake Satisky (firstname.lastname@example.org), Nadia Bey (email@example.com) and Shannon Fang (firstname.lastname@example.org) for more information at any point during the year.